Beth Phoenix

-Elizabeth Copeland (née Kociański; born November 24, 1980), known professionally as Beth Phoenix, is an American professional wrestler.
-She is a former WWE Divas Champion and a three-time WWE Women's Champion.
+Elizabeth Copeland (née Kociański; born November 24, 1980), better known as Beth Phoenix, is an American professional wrestler.
+She is best known for her tenure in WWE, where she is a former WWE Divas Champion and a three-time WWE Women's Champion.

 Kociański had a successful amateur wrestling career in high school, winning several tournaments before being trained for professional wrestling by the All-Knighters.
 After her debut in May 2001, she wrestled for numerous independent promotions.
 She also appeared at the inaugural Shimmer Women Athletes shows.
 In 2004, she began working for Ohio Valley Wrestling (OVW) and signed a developmental contract with WWE in October 2005.
 She debuted on WWE's Raw brand in May 2006 but suffered a legitimate broken jaw the following month.
 As a result, she had numerous surgeries and returned to OVW for further training.
 While there, she won the OVW Women's Championship twice, although her second reign is not officially recognized by OVW.